TyTe108/CS101/README.md

 ## Contributing

 This repository is primarily for educational purposes.
 However, contributions in the form of bug fixes or improvements to the code are welcome.
-Please read the contribution guidelines in the respective assignment folders before making any changes.

 ## License